cric96/ScaFi-Blocks-Web/README.md

 ## Overview

 ScaFi Web Blocks is an online playground designed to facilitate agile experimentation with ScaFi using block programming.
-ScaFi itself is a framework that enables the writing of aggregated code in an intuitive and agile manner.
-This platform aims to lower the learning curve for mastering this programming paradigm by leveraging block programming, particularly Blockly.
+[ScaFi](https://scafi.github.io/) itself is a framework that enables the writing of aggregated code in an intuitive and agile manner.
+This new platform aims to lower the learning curve for mastering this programming paradigm by leveraging block programming, For this system, we select [Blockly](https://developers.google.com/blockly).

 The project consists of two main parts:
-- A web page, which includes ScaFi Web and ScaFi Blocks for more detailed information.
+- A web page, which includes [ScaFi Web](https://github.com/scafi/scafi-web) as the engine to execute ScaFi program on the web and [ScaFi Blocks](https://github.com/cric96/ScaFi-Blocks) to enable low-code programming for aggregate computing.
 - A remote compilation service that translates ScaFi code into executable JavaScript.

 ## Getting Started